revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/12-Routing.md

 <summary><b>Show Answer</b></summary>
 <blockquote markdown="1">

-1. Run the `ng new routing-app --routing ` command to generate a basic Angular app with an app routing module, where we can configure our routes.
+1.Run the `ng new routing-app --routing ` command to generate a basic Angular app with an app routing module, where we can configure our routes.
-2. To use the Angular router, an app needs to have at least two components so that it can navigate from one to the other.
-Run these commands `ng g c login` and `ng g c register` to generate 2 components - *LoginComponent* and RegisterComponent*.
+2.To use the Angular router, an app needs to have at least two components so that it can navigate from one to the other.Run these commands `ng g c login` and `ng g c register` to generate 2 components - *LoginComponent* and RegisterComponent*.
-3. In the app routing module, the CLI creates a Routes array used to define our routes.
-There we can path `/login`  and  `/register`
+3.In the app routing module, the CLI creates a Routes array used to define our routes.There we can path `/login`  and  `/register`
 ```typescript
 const routes: Routes = [
   { path: 'login', component: LoginComponent },